3. Governance

 Execution Executive Management Committee Chair: President and CEO

-• Decide on important business
+• Decide on important business and policies

-and policies related to climate issues
+related to climate change

 • Report to the Board of Directors

-• Formulation and update of the Vision 2030
+• Formulation and update of Vision 2030

 • Formulation of the Net Zero Carbon Declaration